Dance of the Unforgotten (an illustrated work of literary fiction for adults)

 circling once about her, then vanishing into the night.

-Her father, sitting under a streetlamp,
+Her father, stumbling under a streetlamp,

-full of evening wine, was the only soul to see
+was the only soul to see Lorna step off the peak.

-Lani step off the peak.
+was the only soul to see Lorna step off the peak.

 She fell slowly,

-gently swaying above him.
+gently swaying above him,

 warming the air in the balloon tethered to her harness.